 Open your mind to the possibilities of barefoot massage training. 👣 You'll find that the foot is a tool to be used just like our hands and elbows, and in some ways, it's BETTER.
 With proper ashiatsu training and commitment to learning, you'll find that the sky is the limit!

-I have been a barefoot massage instructor for 11 years now.
+I have been a barefoot massage instructor for 12 years now.
 I love teaching other massage therapists and giving them encouragement and hope.
-There are tons of people struggling with chronic pain and health issues.
+There are tons of people struggling with chronic pain and health issues that the medical field has failed.
 And while massage therapists may be a dime a dozen, GREAT massage therapists are difficult to find.
-Instructing massage therapists is just one of the ways I can contribute and share my experience and knowledge with the public.
+Instructing massage therapists is just one way to contribute and share my experience and knowledge with the public.
 And it challenges me to continue my professional growth and expertise!